umitproject/network-admin/docs/source/permissions.rst

 information about connections between users and objects.

 ..
 Note::
-    This model is the lowest level of the system, and it should be used only by NA's core modules.
+    This model is the lowest level of the system, and only NA's core modules should use it directly.
+As long as you are developing plugins, you don't have to work with it.

 .. class:: ObjectPermission()

-    Simple relation between a user and object, describing permission for access to this object by user
+    Simple relation between a user and object, representing permission for access to an object that was granted to a single user

     .. attribute:: user